 Birth Year : 1938

 Dr. Joyce Hamilton Berry, a psychologist, was the first African American woman to earn a Ph.D. at the University of Kentucky.
 She was born in Lexington, KY, the daughter of Lucille and Sam Hamilton.
 Her father owned his own business, Sterling Barber Shop, at 181 Deweese Street.
 Her father was also one of the investors of the African American Hustlers baseball team in Lexington, KY.
 Dr. Joyce Berry attended (old) Dunbar elementary and high schools.
 She started school when she was five years old and finished high school in three years, graduating at the age of 15.
 She started college when she was 16 years old at Hampton Institute [now Hampton University], where she majored in English and minored in physical education.
 For her master's degree, Dr. Berry attended the University of Kentucky, starting in 1962 and completing her master's degree in 1964.
 She earned her Ph.D. in psychology in 1970.
 She now has a private practice in Washington, D.C.
 For more information about Dr. Joyce Hamilton Berry, request the oral history recording [info] at the University of Kentucky Louie B. Nunn Center for Oral History.
+Also request the oral history recording [info] at the Kentucky Historical Society.
 Dr. Berry is listed in the title Fifty years of the University of Kentucky African-American Legacy, 1949-1999, by the University of Kentucky.
 There are a number of articles in Ebony that include advice and commentary from Dr. Berry.

 Subjects: Medical Field, Health Care, Migration North

 Geographic Region: Lexington, Fayette County, Kentucky / Washington, D. C.